 At Insure4Sport, we provide Personal Accident insurance to help cover the cost of physiotherapy or dental treatment you require for your injuries.
 This also includes compensation if you suffer accidental death, permanent disablement, loss of limbs or loss of sight following an accident during one of your sessions.

-If you take out Personal Accident insurance, we also offer optional Loss of Earnings cover for up to 52 weeks, to support you financially if your injuries mean you’re unable to work.
+If you take out Personal Accident insurance, we also offer optional Loss of Earnings cover of up to £750 a week for up to 52 weeks, to support you financially if your injuries mean you’re unable to work.

 How much does Personal Accident insurance cost for personal trainers?